ic4pi/Hex/README.md

 ## Stripe Payment Links

-Each product's "Buy Now" button opens the Stripe Payment Link in a new tab.
-To redirect customers back to your success page after purchase, set the **After-payment redirect URL** in your Stripe Payment Link settings to:
+Each product's "Buy Now" button opens the Stripe Payment Link To redirect customers back to your success page after purchase, set the **After-payment redirect URL** in your Stripe Payment Link settings to:

 ```
 https://your-domain.com/success